Tofol, Micronesia - Things to Do in Tofol

 Insider Tips

-Bring cash (US dollars) as credit cards are rarely accepted and there are no ATMs on the island
+Bring cash (US dollars) as credit card acceptance is very limited and there are no ATMs on the island

-Pack reef-safe sunscreen and insect repellent as these items are expensive or unavailable locally
+Pack reef-safe sunscreen and insect repellent, as these items are expensive and hard to find locally

-Respect local customs by dressing modestly and asking permission before photographing people or cultural sites
+Respect local customs by covering shoulders and knees when visiting villages, and always ask permission before photographing people or cultural sites

 Explore Activities in Tofol